kakonawao/ai-actions/README.md

 ### Revise Agent (`revise-agent.yml`)

-This workflow revises an existing pull request based on feedback or instructions provided in a comment.
+This workflow revises an existing pull request based on feedback or instructions provided in a review.
 It will commit changes directly to the pull request's branch.

 **Inputs:**
 *   `pull_request_number`: (Required) The number of the pull request to revise.
-*   `revision_instructions`: (Required) The text containing the instructions for the revision (e.g., the content of the triggering comment).
+*   `revision_instructions`: (Required) The text containing the instructions for the revision (e.g., the content of the triggering review comment).

 **Secrets:**
 *   `token`: (Required) A GitHub token with permissions to read pull requests and write contents.

 **Example Trigger Workflow:**

-You can trigger this workflow by commenting `/revise` followed by your instructions on a pull request.
+You can trigger this workflow by submitting a pull request review that contains `/revise` followed by your instructions.
 Save the following code in your repository as `.github/workflows/revise-pr.yml`.

 yaml
 name: Revise PR on Command

 on:
-  issue_comment:
+  pull_request_review:
-    types: [created]
+    types: [submitted]

 jobs:
   revise_pr_job:
-    # Run only for comments on pull requests that contain '/revise'
+    # Run only for reviews that contain '/revise'
-    if: github.event.issue.pull_request && contains(github.event.comment.body, '/revise')
+    if: contains(github.event.review.body, '/revise')
     runs-on: ubuntu-latest
     # Permissions needed by the calling workflow to pass to the reusable workflow
     permissions: